sqs/rhino/README.md

 ## More information

 Read the specs in the spec/ directory to see more usage examples.
 Also look at the spec models in spec/spec_helper.rb.
+Note that to run the specs, you will need to create the necessary table and column families in HBase before you continue.
+To do so, launch the HBase shell:

+	$HBASE_DIR/bin/hbase shell

+and execute:

+	create 'pages', 'title', 'contents', 'links', 'meta', 'images'